 Although the Nikon version has been delayed, Canon fans are not happy that they do not have a 24-70mm f/2.8 optic with an integrated stabilization system at their disposal.
 When the company had launched a small Mark II version, users understood that such product would have been too big.

 Times are changing and now the EOS maker has the ability to create a compact as well as stabilized version of this zoom optic.
-According to a highly-reliable source, a Canon 24-70mm f/2.8L IS lens is in the works.
+According to a highly-reliable source

 For the time being, the insider is stating that there are up to three prototypes in development.
 The company still has not decided which version would best suit the needs of photographers, therefore it may take a while before we hear more about its internal design.